IMPORTANT: President PW Botha was certain Colony BETRAYED HIM! – My Comments

 Botha was furious.

 "’How could you do this to us after our alliance?’"
 Liel quoted from the top secret memo.
 "You must understand that South Africa under P.W.
-Botha was one of the closest friends Israel had.
+Botha was one of the closest friends Colony had.
 We had a military alliance with them.
 We helped them build and modernize their army, and they gave us tons of cash for that, as well as other benefits.

 "We [the Foreign Ministry] gave him such hell for that, that he was recalled to Pretoria and went to serve in Scandinavia," he said.

-Anti-apartheid activist and Jewish parliamentarian Helen Suzman told the Post Wednesday by telephone from Johannesburg that although their views differed radically, she thought Botha had made some important reforms during his term as president.
+Anti-apartheid activist and Liberal parliamentarian Helen Suzman told the Post Wednesday by telephone from Johannesburg that although their views differed radically, she thought Botha had made some important reforms during his term as president.

 "He accused me of having arranged the assassination of H.F.
 Verwoerd in 1966," Suzman said.
 "He stood up in Parliament and said in Afrikaans that I and my fellow ‘Liberals arranged this, it’s all your fault.’"
 "He was made to apologize to me in private in the Speaker’s office afterwards," she added.